ZBW-P/MLOP-Med_Image_Pred/README.md

 ### Data pipeline
+-
 <!-- Make sure to clarify how you will satisfy the Unit 8 requirements,  and which
 optional "difficulty" points you are attempting. -->
+#### Overview
+The data pipeline is designed to support both offline and online data processing for our hybrid ML system integrating a Vision Transformer (ViT) for disease classification and a Large Language Model (LLM) for interpretability.
+It includes infrastructure for persistent storage, ETL processing, simulated data streaming, and an optional interactive dashboard.

+---

 ### Continuous X